Eyesore123/blog-app/README.md

 # Emails & workers

 - Previously I used Gmail STMP for email notifications, but that stopped working for some reason and my mails were blocked.
-Emails work in this app, but mailer needs to be defined in mail.php and mailer keys in .env.
+Production app uses resend.
+Emails work in this app, but mailer needs to be defined in mail.php and mailer keys in .env before deployment.
+Tinker can be used to log mails, when MAIL_MAILER value is set to "log".
+Eventserviceprovider is added for improved logging on testing and on the server.

-In my production app I'm moving to use some other mailer, but I need my own domain first.
-Email notifications are not in use at the moment.

 - Backend scripts include scripts for checking worker jobs and email sending.